smoll/ansible-registrator-consul/README.md

 ec2-54-82-227-223.compute-1.amazonaws.com consul_leader_ip=169.254.169.254
 ```

 Note that `consul_leader_ip` is the private IP of the consul leader.
-This playbook also assumes that the private IP is the IP of the `eth1` interface (ansible_eth1.ipv4.address) -- I'm not sure if this is correct, feel free to submit a PR if it doesn't work for you.
+This playbook also assumes that the private IP is the IP of the `eth1` interface (`{{ansible_eth1.ipv4.address}}`) -- I'm not sure if this is correct; feel free to submit a PR if it doesn't work for you.

 Vagrant test
 ------------